 My motivation was the fact that there wasn’t a good rally team in Turkey, all the teams here were on too basic a level.
 When I went to Europe, I saw lots of teams, I saw the details of how they worked and the latest trends in rallying.
 I wanted to introduce this in Turkey as well, so I founded BC VISION Motorsport.
 Running a rally team in Turkey is really hard, though, as there are only 7 rallies and the economics are not very good.
 Still, my team is working with top cars and we offer a really good service to our crews.

 Turkey isn’t really a country that comes to mind when one thinks about rallying.
 How popular is rally in your country?
 What can you tell us about rallying scene there?

 In Turkey, rallying is not a very important sport.
-Football is the most popular sport among the people here and I’m working to increase the number of rally fans.
+Football is the most popular sport among the people here and I’m working hard to increase the number of rally fans.
 Our sport is not cheap and I have to tell a very detailed story to our sponsors.
 Without sponsors, it’s not easy to stay in this sport.
-I’m lucky to have a support from ŠKODA TURKEY, which is something I’m really happy about.
+I’m lucky to have support from ŠKODA TURKEY, which is something I’m really happy about.

 Last two seasons were probably the most successful in your career.
 What’s next?
 Do you plan to go even further?

 Yes, I became Turkish Rally Champion in both 2017 and 2018 and our team won the team title.
 These are not my first successes, though, I became an F2 champion in the past and I have won other things.
 In this year, I want to continue in Turkish Championship, and I also want to do three rallies in WRC and three in ERC.
 Right now, I’m looking to raise budget for that, but as you can imagine, it’s not easy.

 You’ll be 41 years old this year.
 How long do you plan to stay in motorsport?